ocaml/ocaml.org/HACKING.md

 ### Building the Playground

-The OCaml playground is compiled separately from the rest of the server and the generated assets can be found in [`playground/asset/`](./playground/asset/).
+The OCaml Playground is compiled separately from the rest of the server and the generated assets can be found in [`playground/asset/`](./playground/asset/).

 To regenerate the playground, you will need to set up an OCaml 5 switch: